bonusly/mongoid-falsehoods/README.md

 So by switching from `null` to `false`, we shaved off about a second from this query.
 The improvement will vary based on the number of documents.
 That's with around 790,000.

+Hopefully Mongo will address [this Jira ticket](https://jira.mongodb.org/browse/SERVER-18861) at some point and make this gem unnecessary.

 ## Installation

 Add this line to your application's Gemfile: